TagSEA 0.6.4

 For example:

-//@tag mytag -author=John : This is a message.
+//@tag mytag -author=John : This is a comment for my waypoint

 or if the author's name contains a space:

-//@tag mytag -author="John Doe" : This is a message.
+//@tag mytag -author="John Doe" : This is a comment for my waypoint

 Since the colon character has a special function, attribute values that have colons in them must also be placed in quotes.
 Attribute values cannot have quotes as part of the value.